binpash/pash/evaluation/osdi22-eval/README.md

 # Artifact available

-The implementation described in the OSDI paper (PaSh-JIT) has been incorporated into PaSh, an MIT-licensed open-source software available by the Linux Foundation.
+The implementation described in the OSDI paper (PaSh-JIT) has been incorporated into PaSh, MIT-licensed open-source software supported by the Linux Foundation.
 Below are some relevant links:

 * PaSh is permanantely hosted on the GitHub [binpash](https://github.com/binpash/) organization.
 * The PaSh website is available at [binpa.sh](https://binpa.sh) and [https://binpash.github.io/web/](https://binpash.github.io/web/).